MicrosoftDocs/powerbi-docs/powerbi-docs/developer/developing-a-power-bi-custom-visual.md

     ![Supported commands](media/develop-a-power-bi-custom-visual/powershell-supported-commands.png)

 3. Navigate to your Workspace folder, using the folder path you used to install the course files.
-In this case we saved our files to the workspace folder in the c drive.
+In this case, we saved our files to the workspace folder in the c drive.

     ```
     cd C:\Workspace